antagme/ldap_zabbix/README.md

 El que he fet ha sigut simular diferents casos reals amb _dockers Containers_ .
 Tota la comunicacio de dades sensibles entre els _Containers_ es fa mitjançant _TLS_.

-Tenim aixi els seguents _Dockers Containers_ , cadascun per una finalitat diferent:
+Tenim aixi els seguents _Dockers Containers_ :

 - Docker LDAP
 - Docker Kerberos
 - Docker Client (Simulating a School Client)
 - Docker LDAP Replica
 - Docker Apache + Mysql + Zabbix

+Each _Docker Container_ have their own work.
+Also , when i was preparating my project , i decided to use a most secure auth than the simple one of _LDAP_ , so i decided  to implement _GSSAPI_ , the best one.

 ### Tecnologies Emprades.